No. This is not an ad -- just a scribbling on schools & on a celebration at a school. -- Dr. T. Rama Prasad

 I was born at around the period of the Second World War when my doctor-father was a 'ship-medical officer'.
 While on the ship, he didn't know whether we were blasted by the bombs or not.
 No communications.
 Now, the parents have the digital facilities to "helicopter" their children continuously !!!

 My reminiscences were shut down by the vibrant and gorgeous activities on the impressive stage.
-The most conspicuous were the meticulously organised ceremonial conduct of the event, and the strikingly spectacular display of cultural dances and drama by the students of The Unique Academy.
+The most conspicuous were the meticulously organised ceremonial conduct of the event, including the classical reception with the well-acclaimed "military type of band and music" by the students, and the strikingly spectacular display of cultural dances and drama by the students of The Unique Academy.
 It was of a professional caliber in par with the art and technology of a cinema film shooting.
 Hats off to the teachers and trainers !

 -- T. Rama Prasad